snigdha2210/video-player/README.md

 This project was an example of [react-player](https://github.com/cookpete/react-player)

-This project is done with new react hooks like useRef and functional components. https://reactjs.org/docs/hooks-reference.html#useref
+This project is done with react hooks like useRef and functional components. https://reactjs.org/docs/hooks-reference.html#useref